Ongamira: Geography

 Having dense and rough vegetation, the valley of Ongamira is characterized by the existence of small and, often disguised, waterfalls, as well as by the presence of red hills that surround the valley.

 History

 Córdoba's founder, Jerónimo Luis de Cabrera, granted the lands of Ongamira to Blas de Rosales, who was the first Spanish conquistador to reach the valley in 1573.
 After a year of bloody confrontations with the Comechingones, the region's indigenous peoples, the Spanish took control of the valley.
-As a result, the majority of the indigenous population died, with a great number of them committing suicide.
+Although colonial-era narratives have depicted that the conquest of the valley culminated in the mass suicide of the indigenous populations, recent archaeological research has shown that the alleged mass suicide is a myth since there is no evidence confirming such an event.
+During excavations, numerous human remains have been recovered, but these are typically associated with domestic contexts rather than cemeteries, as burials were often conducted in inhabited spaces.
+Radiocarbon dating indicated that the remains are more than 2,500 or 3,000 years old, which predates the period of Spanish-Indigenous contact.